Academic Policies and Regulations

 A student who fails to meet minimum requirements for continued attendance is excluded (suspended), typically for a minimum of one regular semester.
 Students may also be excluded or suspended as a result of an honor code or conduct code process.

-Excluded or suspended students may be readmitted only through the readmission application process.
+Excluded or suspended students may be readmitted through the readmission application process.
 Students who were excluded may not be in good standing upon readmission.

 Permanent Exclusion and Dismissal